 Email us or telephone + 44 (0)845 070 1750 to talk to us about how our Information Governance Consultancy service might work for you.

 The Information Governance Toolkit

-The Information Governance Toolkit provides primary health care teams and NHS professionals with information to assist in dealing with the legal, ethical and social issues of information governance in relation to accessing patient data.
+The Information Governance Toolkit provides primary healthcare teams and NHS professionals with the information to assist in dealing with the legal, ethical and social issues of information governance in relation to the access of patient data.

 It covers the problems that can arise from the computerisation of patient records and guides practitioners through tackling real difficulties that can arise when trying to implement the current legislation rules and policies.

 The toolkit can be purchased through our online shop.